TariqAHassan/S4Torch/README.md

 Notes:

   * The model is tasked with classifying waveforms based on the musical instrument which generated them (10 classes)
-  * The `nsynth_fast` dataset is a "fast" version of the `nsyth` dataset.
-Concretely, only the first two seconds of each recording are used and the number of batches per epoch is limited in order to increase the frequency of validation.
+  * The `nsynth_short` contains waveforms which are truncated after 2 seconds, where the `nsyth` dataset contains the full four-second waveforms.

 ## Components